 Interacting with others is a profound lesson for everyone, and Christians are no exception.
-We all want to easily handle the interpersonal relationships well.
-Now I would like to share with you four principles of practice.
+We all want to handle interpersonal relationships well.
+So I would like to share with you four principles of practice.

 First, in our interactions with others we shouldn’t follow our emotions or preferences, but should treat others in accordance with the principles of truth.